What’s it all about?

 The grounds of Bromley Palace, once the residence of the Bishop of Rochester, feature a boat house, lake and rockery.
 Bromley purchased its first recreation area, Martin’s Hill Park, in 1878 and the children’s play area here is still popular today.
 The amphitheatre at Church House Gardens has recently been upgraded, and locals can arrange to use it to stage concerts, plays or book readings.
 Bromley also has lots of smaller open spaces that provide ample opportunities for jogging and dog walking.

-A £90 million development is underway in Bromley South Central.
-When finished, it will boast a hotel, multiplex cinema and 200 new apartments.
-Crystal Palace Park, a 200 acre English Heritage Grade II listed facility, is undergoing significant regeneration, as part of a five year action plan.
+A £90 million development to Bromley South Central is now complete, boasting a hotel, multiplex cinema and 200 new apartments.
+Crystal Palace Park, a 200 acre English Heritage Grade II listed facility, is also undergoing significant regeneration.

 Bus: Local bus routes serve Orpington (61), Lewisham (208), Croydon (119) and Crystal Palace (227).
 At night, the N3 runs to Oxford Circus and the N47 to Trafalgar Square.